 We decided to keep going and see how far we could get in a day.
 Our Canadian friends told us of a great place to stop that was right before the border of the Sagarmatha Park.
 Being that we were first timers in the Himalayas we decided to take there advice and not push ourselves too hard (it can get dangerous if you get dehydrated or become sick because of the elevation).

 Oh and I forgot to mention!
-If you’re afraid of heights than the Himalayas are not your type of vacation.
+If you’re afraid of heights than the Himalayas is not your type of vacation.
 You cross suspension bridges that sway in the wind and will be on trails that can become narrow.
 And you share the trail with anybody and everybody who passes you, including animals like yaks.

-Part of the journey to the Himalayas is to also experience Tibetan Buddhism which is the religion that most people in this region follow.
+Part of the journey to the Himalayas is to also experience Tibetan Buddhism, which is the religion that most people in this region follow.
 Make sure to spin the prayer wheels (to the right) and to respect pictures of the Dalai-Lama that are scattered throughout the trail.
 Most people will have pictures in their restaurants or hotels of sacred places, the Dalai-Lama and have some sort of prayer wheels.
-Buddism is a religion that promotes harmony with people and animals so it’s important to also be respectful of all living things and of the environment while hiking the trail (It was sad that sometimes you would see water bottles on the side of the trail).
+Buddhism is a religion that promotes harmony with people and animals so it’s important to also be respectful of all living things and of the environment while hiking the trail (it was sad that sometimes you would see water bottles on the side of the trail).

 Another cool part about this journey is to see all of the pictures and writings that exist on the rocks.
 They have messages in Tibetan but seeing that I don’t understand them I have no idea what they said!
 They are just cool to take pictures of and ponder what they say!